fideltfg/Pooling/README.md

 More info and how to's will come soon.

-This pakage also contains a sound pooler which acts more like an AudioSource with a build in playlist.
+This package also contains a sound pooler which acts more like an AudioSource with a built in playlist.